 - Preheat oven to 400°F.

 - Grate in the cold butter.
-Cover butter in the flour mix, making a crumbled mixture.
+Cover the butter in the flour mix, pinching the butter to make a crumbly mixture.

 - Add the cheese and jalapeno and mix to cover them in flour.

 - Make a well in the center and pour in most of the buttermilk.
 You may not need it all.
 Mix together to end up with a shaggy dough.
-Don't over mix, just bring together with your hands until just together.
+Don't over-mix, just bring the dough together with your hands until it just holds together.
 If the dough is too dry and doesn't stick together, add more buttermilk as needed.

 - Alternatively, you can use a knife and cut the dough into squares.